Disney's Vero Beach Resort

-Disney's Vero Beach Resort is a Disney Vacation Club resort located eleven miles north of Vero Beach in Wabasso Beach, on State Route A1A.
-Established in 1995, it was the first Disney Vacation Club resort to be constructed outside the Walt Disney World Resort.
+Disney's Vero Beach Resort is a Disney Vacation Club resort located eleven miles north of Vero Beach in Wabasso Beach, on State Route A1A in Florida.
+Established in 1995, it was the first Disney Vacation Club resort to be constructed outside the Disney theme parks.

 Amenities

 Disney's Vero Beach Resort is located on the beachfront.
 The property includes a small waterpark, spa, grill, and a bar.

 Closures

 In March 2020, Vero Beach Resort had unscheduled closure due to the COVID-19 pandemic.
 It reopened on June 15, 2020.